locationtech/geomesa/geomesa-tools/README.md

 #### Usage
     $ geomesa help stats-bounds
-    View bounds on attributes in a GeoMesa schema
+    View or calculate bounds on attributes in a GeoMesa feature type
     Usage: stats-bounds [options]
       Options:
         -a, --attributes